mirocon/Customer-Segmentation-and-recommendation-Time-analysis/README.md

-This project was aimed to help a client to understand its ** **customer base** ** through clustering, helping the client in building a recommendation system and understand the factors affecting delivery time and what can the client do to improve its performances
+This project was aimed to help a client to understand its **customer base** through **clustering**, helping the client in building a **recommendation system** and finding the factors that affect delivery time and what can the client do to improve its performances on shipping